-Accomplishments Highly Inquisitive & Versatile Education (HIVE) Preparatory School completed its fifth year of operations, receiving a grade of "A" from the Florida Department of Education in each of the years it was eligible to receive such grade.
-The School is ranked among the top public elementary schools in Miami-Dade County, based on the points it received under the State of Florida Accountability Program.
-In June 2011, Advanced Leaning Charter School was accredited by the Southern Association of Colleges and Schools (SACS).
-On September 10, 2013, HIVE was recognized by the Florida Department of Education as a High-Performing Charter School.
+Accomplishments HIVE Preparatory School completed its seventh year of operations, receiving an "A" grade from the Florida Department of Education in each of the years it was eligible to receive such grade.
+The School is ranked among the top public schools in the State of Florida, based on the points it received under the State's Accountability Program.
+In June 2016, HIVE Prep renewed its accreditation by the Southern Association of Colleges and Schools (SACS) and was categorized as one of the higher rated schools in the country.
+On September 10, 2013, HIVE was recognized by the Florida Department of Education as a High-Performing Charter School and has subsequently been approved to increase the enrollment of its current school and to replicate the school in any other district within the State.